Brand architecture that elegantly communicates different product identities without overshadowing the company’s flagship software product.

 The hexagon shape has been broken to suggest the secure flow of information in and out of the system, as well as creating an arrow device that references the product’s identity as software that sends data down from the Cloud.

-In addition, the design also makes use of cubes, both in the logos and marketing collateral, to communicate that this product is one of many modules that a customer can combine and put together to create a solution that fits their needs.
+The design also makes use of cubes, both in the logos and marketing collateral, to communicate that this product is one of many modules that a customer can combine and put together to create a solution specific to them.

 When multiple cubes are put together into a pattern, it begins to look more like a circuit board and evokes the idea of data transfer within a system.

-The clean, contemporary visuals and modern font perfectly suited the client’s needs and helped differentiate this suite of products without pulling focus from the flagship software solution.
+The clean, contemporary visuals and modern font perfectly suited our client’s requirements and helped differentiate this suite of products without pulling focus from the flagship software solution.